Skip to main content

 For payment-cost context, use Stripe as a benchmark reference point.
 Stripe says its standard model has no setup fees, monthly fees, or hidden fees, and its US pricing page lists 2.9% + 30¢ per successful domestic card transaction.
 Stripe also lists 0.8% for ACH Direct Debit with a $5.00 cap.
 These are Stripe benchmarks, not Wave fees.

-Keep the scope clear: this source pack supports Wave's speed-and-setup positioning, but it does not establish deep Stripe-native behavior, advanced reporting, or multi-entity controls.
-If those are likely pain points for you, treat them as items to verify directly in trial.
+Keep the scope clear: Wave's speed-and-setup positioning suits straightforward billing, but deep Stripe-native behavior, advanced reporting, and multi-entity controls are worth verifying directly in trial if those are likely pain points for you.

 Test Wave with a real invoice before rollout: